sucongzhe/ENTRNA/README.md

 ### ENTRNA_predict
 `ENTRNA_predict` is for RNA foldability prediction.
-It is pretrained based on RNAs extracted from [RNASTRAND database](http://www.rnasoft.ca/strand/)
+It is pretrained based on RNAs extracted from [RNASTRAND database](http://www.rnasoft.ca/strand/).
+RNA sequence and secondary structure(represented as base pair vector) are required as input.
+Both pseudoknot-free and pseudoknotted RNA are accepted.

 #### Example:
 - script: